tilde-nlp/et-mt-tools/PhraseTableTriangulationScenarios.md

 ## Phrase Table Merging

-Within the scope of the *bEstMT* project we analysed the performance of SMT systems using phrase tables trained on direct source-to-target parallel corpora, just the triangulated phrase table (which obviously achieved significantly lower scores), and phrase tables that were acquired using different phrase table merging techniques.
+Within the scope of the project we analysed the performance of SMT systems using phrase tables trained on direct source-to-target parallel corpora, just the triangulated phrase table (which obviously achieved significantly lower scores), and phrase tables that were acquired using different phrase table merging techniques.
 In our experiments we investigated:

 - the method by Sennrich (2012) that is implemented in the [tmcombine](https://github.com/moses-smt/mosesdecoder/tree/master/contrib/tmcombine) tool that is available from the Moses repository.